Higgsino-like Dark Matter From Sneutrino Late Decays: Introduction

-Despite the increasing constraints on the sparticle masses and composition, a neutralino saturating the DM relic density and of almost pure Higgsino composition is able to evade current direct detection bounds due to its suppress coupling to the Higgs and Z-gauge boson~\cite{Cheung:2012qy}.
+Despite the increasing constraints on the sparticle masses and composition, a neutralino saturating the DM relic density and of almost pure Higgsino composition is able to evade current direct detection bounds due to its suppress coupling to the Higgs and Z-gauge boson~\cite{Cheung:2012qy}, see in particular Fig. 3 of Ref.~\cite{Cheung:2012qy}.
 Moreover, if the theory is to remain natural one expects the supersymmetric Higgs mass parameter $\mu\approx \mathcal{O}(100)$ GeV, making a neutralino LSP with almost pure Higgsino composition $m_{\tilde{\chi}^0_1}\approx\mu$ a good candidate for DM.
+As shown in Ref.~\cite{Huang:2017kdh}, for $\mu<0$ and in the case of a Higgsino-like neutralino with Bino admixture, there is a destructive interference in the diagrams that contribute to DM-nucleon scattering between the SM-like Higgs and the non-standard Higgs H such that the latest LUX constraints can be avoided.
 Studies have shown that pure thermal Higgsino DM is under-abundant for masses below 1 TeV~\cite{Cirelli:2005uq}.
 This tension served as motivation for non-thermal ways of generating the right amount of Higgsino relic density~\cite{Acharya:2009zt},~\cite{Baer:2011hx}.

 In this work we propose an alternative non-thermal way of generating the right amount of Higgsino DM via late decays of sneutrinos.
 As has been well established by now, neutrinos are massive.
 A convenient manner of obtaining neutrino masses is through the addition of right-handed neutrinos to the SM content, which by means of heavy Majorana masses leads to the type I see-saw mechanism of neutrino mass generation.
-When this extra content in the SM is supersymmetrized, we find that for the lightest sneutrino masses $m_{\tilde{\nu}}\gtrsim \mu$ and small Yukawa couplings $Y_N$ to the Higgsino-chargino sector, late decays of sneutrinos either directly to the lightest neutralino $\tilde{\chi}^0_1$ or cascading to it via decays to $\tilde{\chi}^0_2$ and $\tilde{\chi}^{\pm}_1$ can be efficient enough in generating the right amount of Higgsino DM relic density when sneutrinos are produced in the early Universe via decays of heavier SUSY particles (freeze-in scenario~\cite{Hall:2009bx}).
+When this extra content in the SM is supersymmetrized, we find that for the lightest sneutrino masses $m_{\tilde{\nu}}\gtrsim \mu$ and small Yukawa couplings $Y_N$ to the Higgsino-chargino sector, late decays of sneutrinos either directly to the lightest neutralino $\tilde{\chi}^0_1$ or cascading to it via decays to $\tilde{\chi}^0_2$ and $\tilde{\chi}^{\pm}_1$ can be efficient enough in generating the right amount of Higgsino DM relic density when sneutrinos are produced in the early Universe via decays of heavier SUSY particles (freeze-in scenario~\cite{Asaka:2005cn}, \cite{Hall:2009bx}).

 The paper is organized as follows.
 In sec.~\ref{sec:HiggsinoDM} we briefly review the status of Higgsino DM in the MSSM and the current constraints on the parameter space.
 We move on in sec.~\ref{sec:relic} to describe the additon of the right-handed neutrino sector and how the decays of the lightest sneutrino can be efficient in generating the Higgsino DM relic density in a non-thermal way via late decays.
 Finally, our conclusions are given in sec.~\ref{sec:conclusion}.